Trading Taxes in the US

 Classification

 Investors, like traders, purchase and sell securities.
 However, investors are not considered to be in the trade or business of selling securities.
-Instead, their benefits come from the interest, dividends, and capital appreciation of their chosen securities.
+Instead, their returns typically derive from interest, dividends, and capital appreciation of their chosen securities.

-The key difference between whether you are entitled to page 1 deductions, as opposed to Schedule A deductions against income, rests on whether you’re in the ‘trade’ or ‘business’ of selling securities.
+The key difference in determining eligibility for page 1 deductions, as opposed to Schedule A deductions against income, rests on whether you’re in the “trade” or “business” of selling securities.

-The bad news is that ‘trade’ or ‘business’ is not clearly defined.
-Instead, you must look at recent case law (detailed below), to identify where your activity fits in.
+The challenge is that “trade” or “business” is not clearly defined.
+Instead, you must look at recent case law (detailed below) to identify where your activity fits within the IRS framework.

 Trader